 Bream: Historically there are few bream recorded in the central section of the River Wensum.
 On surveys that include bream, seldom more than 2 or 3 relatively juvenile individuals indicate their presence.
 This observation is not in keeping with angling evidence.
 Anglers catch bream in the River Wensum as recorded in angling media; individual specimen sized bream are present, weighing 8lbs (3.7 Kg) or more.
-Locating the semi-nomadic bream shoals in the river, once found, results indicate repeat captures of individuals from a shoal extending over many years.
-The reason these larger bream rarely feature in survey results is due in part to survey sites being located
+Locating the semi-nomadic bream shoals in the river is difficult but, once found, results indicate repeat captures of individuals extending over many years.

 The reason these larger bream rarely feature in survey results is due in part to survey sites being located away from their restricted and discrete populations.
 In terms of biomass, there is no doubt that the number of bream in the river would influence biomass results at site and reach level.
 It is unlikely bream biomass would challenge pike or chub dominance, it may however surpass biomass estimates of roach and dace and increase overall biomass.